TheLazyCat00/simple-format/README.md

 ## Installation with [lazy.nvim](https://github.com/folke/lazy.nvim)

 simple-format does not automatically format on save.
-Instead, simple-format provides a replace function, which can be used for the formatting.
+Instead, simple-format provides a `replace` function, which can be used for the formatting.
 This allows everybody to have their own formatting logic.

+> [!NOTE]
+> The `replace` function only modifies the line under the cursor.

 ```lua
 {